Jack Kirby: Personal life and death

-In 1949, Kirby bought a house for his family in Mineola, New York, on Long Island.
-This would be the family's home for the next 20 years, with Kirby working out of a basement studio just 10 ft wide, which the family referred to jocularly as "The Dungeon".
-He moved the family to Southern California in early 1969, both to live in a drier climate for the sake of daughter Lisa's health, and to be closer to the Hollywood studios Kirby believed might provide work.
+In 1949, Kirby bought a house for his family in East Williston, New York, on Long Island.
+It was the family's home for the next 20 years; Kirby worked out of a basement studio just 10 ft wide, which the family referred to jocularly as "The Dungeon".
+He moved the family to Southern California in early 1969, both to live in a drier climate for the sake of daughter Lisa's health and to be closer to the Hollywood studios Jack Kirby believed might provide work.

-In an interview, Kirby's granddaughter Jillian Kirby said Kirby was a "liberal Democrat".
+In an interview, Kirby's granddaughter Jillian Kirby said Jack Kirby was a "liberal Democrat".
+Jack Kirby held anti-communist views, once saying that "I was against the reds.
+I became a witch hunter.
+My enemies were the commies—I called them commies.
+In fact, Granny Goodness was a commie, Doubleheader was a commie."

-On February 6, 1994, Kirby died at age 76 of heart failure in his Thousand Oaks, California, home.
+On February 6, 1994, aged 76, Kirby died of heart failure in his Thousand Oaks, California home.
 He was buried at Valley Oaks Memorial Park in Westlake Village, California.

 Artistic style and achievements

 Brent Staples wrote in the New York Times:

 Jack Kirby has been referred to as the "superhero of style", his artwork described by John Carlin in Masters of American Comics as "deliberately primitive and bombastic", and elsewhere has been compared to Cubist, Futurist, Primitivist and outsider art.
 His contributions to the comic book form, including the many characters he created or co-created and the many genres he worked on have led to him being referred to as the definitive comic book artist.
-Given the number of places Kirby's artwork can now be found, the toys based on his designs, and the success of the movies based upon his work, Charles Hatfield and Ben Saunders declare him "one of the chief architects of the American imagination."
+Given the number of places Kirby's artwork can now be found, the toys based on his designs, and the success of the movies based upon his work, Charles Hatfield and Ben Saunders said he was "one of the chief architects of the American imagination."
 He was regarded as a hard working artist, and it has been calculated that he drew at least 20,318 pages of published art and a further 1,385 covers in his career.
 He published 1,158 pages in 1962 alone.
-Kirby defined comics in two periods.
-His work in the early 1940s with Joe Simon on the Captain America strip, and then his superhero comics of the 1960s with Stan Lee at Marvel Comics and on his own at DC Comics.
+Kirby defined comics in two periods: his work in the early 1940s with Joe Simon on the Captain America strip, and then his superhero comics of the 1960s and early 1970s, first with Stan Lee at Marvel Comics and then on his own at DC Comics.
 Kirby also created stories in almost every genre of comics, from the autobiographical Street Code to the apocalyptic science fiction fantasy of Kamandi.